stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/network_policy/network_policies/index.md

       description: Required parameter for the network_policies resource.
     - name: name
       value: string
+      description: >-
-      description: Name of the network policy
+        Name of the network policy (Required parameter for the network_policies resource.)
     - name: allowed_network_rule_list
       value: array
       description: List of names of allowed network rules in a network policy